ccoutant/dwarf-locations/005-locations-on-stack.md

 > memory to a register for some region of code, but later
 > code may revert to reading the value from memory as the
 > register may be used for other purposes.*
 >
-> When given multiple locations, a consumer can read the
+> When given multiple locations, a consumer may read the
 > object’s value from any of those locations (since they all
-> refer to storage that should contain the same value), but must write
+> refer to storage that should contain the same value), but
-> any changed value to all the locations.
+> must write any changed value to all the locations.
 >
 > DWARF can describe the location of program objects in
-> several kinds of storage.
-The location identifies the
+> several kinds of storage, such as a memory address space or
-> specific kind of storage, and provides a (zero-based) bit
+> a register.
+Each kind of storage is treated as a linear
+> stream of bits of finite size, organized into bytes and/or
+> words.
+The ordering of bits uses the bit numbering and
-> offset relative to the start of that storage.
+> direction conventions that are appropriate to the target
+> architecture and the ABI.
+> *For example, on a little-endian architecture, bits are
+> numbered within bytes and words from least-significant
+> to most-significant (right-to-left), while on a big-endian
+> architecture, bits are numbered left-to-right.*
 >
-> A storage "bank" is a linear stream of bits of finite
+> A location names a block of storage and a
-> size.
-The ordering of bits within a storage bank uses the
-> bit numbering and direction conventions that are
+> (non-negative, zero-based) bit offset relative to the start
-> appropriate to the current language on the target
+> of that storage.
+It gives the location of the program
-> architecture.
-An offset must be greater than or equal to 0
+> object, which occupies a sequence of contiguous bits
+> starting at that location.
+A location does not
-> and not larger than the size (in bits) of the storage
+> provide the size of the object, which is typically
-> bank.
+> obtained from its type attribute.
 >
 > DWARF can describe locations in four kinds of storage:
 >
-> - Memory storage.
+>   - Memory.
 >     Corresponds to the target architecture memory address
 >     spaces.
-The size of a memory storage bank is determined
+The location names an address space and
+>     provides an address within the address space as a bit
+>     offset.
+The offset must be less than the size (in bits) of
->   by the size of the address space.
+>     the address space.
+There is always a default address
+>     space, and the target architecture may define additional
+>     address spaces.
+>     *(The offset can be thought of as a byte or word address
+>     combined with a bit offset within the byte or word.)*
 >
-> - Register storage.
+>   - Registers.
 >     Corresponds to the target architecture registers.
-Each
->   register is a separate storage bank, and the size of the
+The
+>     location names a register and provides a bit
+>     offset within the register.
+The offset must be less than
->   storage bank is the size of the register.
+>     the size (in bits) of the register.
 >
 >   - Undefined storage.
->   Indicates no value is available and therefore cannot be
+>     Indicates no value is available, as when a variable has
+>     been optimized out.
+The location names an
+>     imaginary block of storage that cannot be read or written.
->   read or written.
-The size of an undefined storage bank
+>     The offset within this block of storage must be less than
->   is the size of the largest address space or
+>     the size of the largest address space, but has no effect.
->   register on the target architecture.
 >
 >   - Implicit storage.
->   Corresponds to fixed values that can only be read.
-The
+>     Corresponds to fixed values that can only be read, as when
+>     a variable has been optimized out but can nevertheless be
+>     rematerialized from program context.
+The location
->   size of an implicit storage bank is determined by the
+>     names a block of imaginary, or virtual, storage
->   type of the value or the size of the constant block used
+>     and provides a bit offset within the block.
+The block is
->   to define the implicit storage, and is limited to the
+>     the same size as the fixed value that it holds, and the
->   size of the largest address space or register on the target
+>     offset must be less than the size (in bits) of the block.
->   architecture.
 >
-> DWARF can also describe composite locations, a mixture of
-> the above kinds of storage, where some bits come from one
-> kind of storage and some from another, or from disjoint
+>     A special form of implicit storage, created by the
+>     `DW_OP_implicit_pointer` operator (see Section 3.10),
+>     holds a virtual reference to a secondary location.
-> parts of the same storage bank.
-The size of a composite
+>     Its size is the size of a pointer in the
+>     default memory address space, but no physical pointer is
+>     available.
+Reading (i.e., dereferencing) the location
-> storage bank is the sum of the sizes of the composite parts,
+>     produces the secondary location.
+Because the
+>     contents of the storage cannot be represented as a
+>     sequence of bits, an offset other than 0 has no meaning
-> and is limited to the size of the largest address space or
+>     and the location cannot be read.
-> register on the target architecture.
 >
-> An implicit conversion between a memory location and a value may happen
+> DWARF can also describe composite locations (see Section
+> 3.11), where different pieces of a program object map to different
-> during the execution of any operation or when evaluation of the
+> locations, as when a field of a structure or a slice of an
-> expression is completed.
-If a location is expected, but the result is
-> a value, the value is implicitly treated as a memory address in the
-> default address space, and converted to a memory location.
-If a value
-> is expected, but the result is an addressable memory
-> location (i.e., the offset is a multiple of the byte size)
-> in the default address space, the address is implicitly
-> converted to a value of the generic type.
+> array is promoted to a register while the rest remains in
+> memory.

 ### Chapter 3 DWARF Expressions [NEW]